 But stress is actually a beings main driving force.
 Are we hungry?
 We go hunting.
 Just like in nature when a cat is hungry, they go hunting.
 Our cat encounters an aggressive dog?
 They’ll retreat without even thinking about it.
 And this happens because of stress.
 You’ve no doubt heard of flight or fight?
 Again, a reaction to stress.

 But what if stress becomes too much?
 The first thing to note is that stress affects your cat’s behavior.
 But most important, stress can definitely affect your pet’s health.

 - Blood pressure climbs

 - Digestion slows down

 - Immune system becomes less effective

 Any of these things are okay if they happen during short bursts of stress.
 But what happens if the stress is constant?
-Studies show that stress can be a contributing factor to many disease and, in turn, to a shortened lifespan.
-So in general…
+Studies show that stress can be a contributing factor to many diseases and in turn, lead to a shortened lifespan.

 Most common signs of stress in cats:

 - Excessive self-grooming and hair loss